foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 };
 ```

 Everything about this seems off to me; the nested arrays to represent CSS values, the key names with spaces and `@` signs mixed with camel-case, it's all wrong.
-Only when the data is pulled out of its awkward structure, flattened and parsed by another language does any of this mean anything.
+Only when the data is pulled out of its gnarled structure, flattened and parsed by another language does any of this mean anything.
 At the same time, it obscures how CSS works because JavaScript properties are not indexed, but the cascade is order dependent.
-Furthermore, how does `react-jss` know which styles to lay out first in the `head`?
+How does `react-jss` know which styles to lay out first in the `head`?
 I'm getting developer burnout just thinking about it.

 To pull this kind of thing off, CSS property values must be captured in JavaScript data structures.
-But CSS thinks in primatives that weren't conceived with a JavaScript compile step in mind.
-And those CSS primatives are awesome!
-Why deprive yourself of them by writing CSS in strings and arrays, enforcing yet another layer of abstraction in a toolchain that's already way too abstract?
-The same is true of camel-case to dash-case.
+But CSS thinks in primitives that weren't conceived with a JavaScript compile step in mind.
+And those CSS primitives are awesome!
+Why deprive yourself of them by writing CSS in strings and arrays, enforcing yet another layer of abstraction in a tool-chain that's already way too complicated?
+The same is true of casing differences.
 CSS selectors are typically written in dash-case or snake-case, and JavaScript in camel-case.
 While yes, template literals do make it so you can move around chunks of CSS in its intended syntax, those chunks can't be parsed the way CSS pre- and post-processors can parse them.

 It appears you can't have it both ways: if you want styles _as data_, scoped to a component at run time, you need to wrap property values in a ton of JavaScript syntax.
-Otherwise, you can have floating chunks of style declarations in template literals that look more like CSS, but those are far less useful from a programmatic perspective during run time.
+Otherwise, you can have floating chunks of style declarations in template literals that look more like CSS, but are far less useful from a programmatic perspective.

 ### Why not just leave JS out of it?

-With a distinct presentation layer using a pre- or post-processor, you can establish a set of base rules and utilities, e.g., variables, placeholders, mixins, functions, etc., to form the totality of your site's design spec.
+With a distinct presentation layer using a pre- or post-processor, you can establish a set of base rules and utilities, e.g., variables, mixins and functions, to form the totality of your site's design spec.
 A central `.scss` or `.css` file can then pull in component-specific partials via `import`.
 These partials can live side by side with your components, just like with CSS Modules, but because they're imported after your base styles, you can use and extend all your CSS processor's utilities within them.
 This setup or some variant of it is nothing new.
-It's battle tested, and has at least _the potential_ for the kind of composibility that can make even big, complex projects easier to reason about.
+It's battle tested, and has at least the potential to deliver the kind of composibility that can make even big, complex projects easier to reason about.
 Here's an example using Sass:

 ```scss
 /* ./src/styles/main.scss */